 Treating Behavior Problems in Cats

-SSRIs need to be taken every day to be effective.
+TCAs are prescribed for use every day.
 If the medicine isn’t taken every day, it won’t work to treat the behavior problem.
-SSRIs are rarely effective the first day and, in fact, can increase anxiety in some cats before they begin to have therapeutic effects.
-Because SSRIs create changes in the brain, they must be taken for at least six weeks before they produce results.
-Treatment should continue for at least four months before a decision is made regarding the success of the drug.
+TCAs are not usually effective the first day-or even the first few days-that they’re taken.
+Because at least some of their effectiveness comes from the changes they make to the brain, TCAs must be taken for at least two to three weeks before they produce results.
+Treatment should continue for at least two months before a decision is made regarding the success of the drug.